snowman-repos/book/project_managers/README.md

-Remember, these reports can be delivered in any format you feel is appropriate – some like to use a slide deck or PDF template, but you may find a message template on Basecamp or e-mail template work just as well.
-As long as the format remains consistent and clear you’re all good to go!

 YOU DON’T HAVE TO CREATE THE REPORT YOURSELF
 Many Web Project Managers have executives or support staff, use them.
 You setup the template, you create and send the first three or four, but after that there is no reason why a competent executive couldn’t be the ones to dig out the data for you leaving you to adjust schedules, polish up and send on.